3 Easy Steps to Get Your Kids Crafting With Natural Materials

-- Make your craft!
-Once you’re home again, lay your natural treasures out on a table along with the necessary stationary supplies (scissors, paper and glue is often all you need) and get crafting!
+Make your craft!
+Once you’re home again, lay your natural treasures out on a table along with the necessary stationary supplies (scissors, paper and glue are often all you need) and get crafting!

 But no matter how you do it, my challenge to you is to find a way to bring the outdoors into your crafting time.
 You won’t be disappointed!

 Penny Whitehouse is the driving force behind mothernatured.com.
 A mother of three, with tertiary qualifications in wildlife biology and early years education and 12 years of experience as an environmental education officer, she is a perfect storm of the passion, knowledge and skills required to get younger generations connecting with the natural world.

 YOu Might Also Enjoy These Resources On Nature-Based Learning and Living

 Major Biomes of the World is a set of 3-part cards, information posters, and worksheets for students to learn about the major biomes of the world.
 It includes a map, 3-part card activities, descriptions, follow-up coloring, handwriting, and sorting activities.

 Three-part cards and sorting activity with three major groups of rocks – Igneous, Sedimentary, Metamorphic.
 Rocks are often a great point of interest for lower elementary students.
 It is easily translated into a hands-on experience for children who enjoy looking up various types of rocks and learning their origin and proper name pronunciation.

 Seasons in Nature Printable contains: 4 work mats for sorting 24 picture cards for sorting (6 for each of the seasons) Sun and Earth rotation poster to place in the middle British and American versions